 Weston is a very small village located in the state of Ohio.
 With a population of 1,464 people and just one neighborhood, Weston is the 519th largest community in Ohio.

-Weston is a blue-collar town, with 35.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Weston is generally considered to be a blue-collar town.
+35.72% of the Weston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Weston is a village of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Weston who work in management occupations (11.69%), office and administrative support (9.30%), and art, media, and design (8.23%).

 Of important note, Weston is also a village of artists.
 Weston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Weston’s character.

-The education level of Weston citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.00% of adults 25 and older in Weston have a college degree.
+In terms of college education, Weston is nearly on par with the US average for all cities of 21.84%: 19.00% of adults 25 and older in Weston have a bachelor's degree or advanced degree.

 The per capita income in Weston in 2022 was $26,908, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $107,632 for a family of four.
 However, Weston contains both very wealthy and poor people as well.